aaronkwhite/open-graph-maker/README.md

 ### 1. Create a Base Template (Recommended: Figma)

 - **Design your layout** in Figma (or your preferred design tool).
-- Keep all **static elements** — like background colors, logos, or permanent text (example: "Tie.
-Fish.
-Repeat.").
+- Keep all **static elements** — such as background colors, logos, decorative text, or branding.
-- **Remove dynamic content** — such as the title, tagline, and description.
+- **Remove dynamic content** — such as the title, tagline, and description that will change for each image.
 - Optionally, **leave empty text boxes** positioned and styled where dynamic content will be inserted later.
-(This helps guide your Node script.)
+(This helps guide your script.)

 > Example:
-> Static elements = Logo, background, branding text
+> Static elements = Logo, background, permanent brand slogans
-> Dynamic elements = Pattern title, tagline, description
+> Dynamic elements = Title, tagline, description for each page or item

 ### 2. Export the Base Template

 - Export the base layout as a **PNG** or **JPG** file.
-- Place it in your project directory (example: `template.png`).
+- Save it into your project directory (e.g., `template.png`).

 ### 3. Integrate the Template in Node-Canvas

 In your Node.js script:

 - **Load the base template** as the background image.
-- **Draw dynamic text** onto the canvas at the exact X/Y positions you designed in Figma.
+- **Draw dynamic text** onto the canvas at the exact X/Y positions you designed.
-- **Match font families, sizes, colors, and spacing** based on your original design.
+- **Match font families, sizes, colors, and alignments** based on your original design.

 You will need to know:
 - X and Y coordinates for each text block
-- Font sizes and line heights
+- Font sizes, line heights, and text spacing
 - Font families and weights
 - Text alignment and color codes

-### 4. Handling Pattern Illustrations (Optional)
+### 4. Handling Dynamic Images (Optional)

-If your Open Graph images also include a pattern-specific illustration:
+If your Open Graph images also need an illustration, avatar, product image, or other dynamic graphic:

-- **Shared Illustration**:
+- **Shared Graphic**:
-  If all patterns use the same graphic, embed it directly into the base template.
+  If all images use the same graphic, embed it directly into your base template.

-- **Dynamic Illustrations**:
+- **Dynamic Graphic**:
-  If each pattern has its own image, load the corresponding fly image dynamically in your Node script, and position it based on your layout.
+  If each image has a different graphic, dynamically load the appropriate image in your Node script and position it accordingly.

----

-Would you like a sample Node-Canvas code snippet showing exactly how to load a template and position the text dynamically?
-*(It would make this section even more actionable!)* 🚀

 ## 📄 Data Format